Melting of floating ice cylinders in fresh and saline environments: Theoretical background

 Under these assumptions for the length scales, the expression for the Rayleigh number is

-with $\Delta\rho/\bar{\rho}$ the density difference between the meltwater and the far-field water, normalised by the average between the two densities $\Bar{\rho}$, $g$ the gravitational acceleration, and $\nu$ the kinematic viscosity of water.
-The densities of the ambient water are calculated with the formula provided in \citet{millero_density_2009}, which accounts for the temperature and salinity of the water.
+with $\Delta\rho/\bar{\rho}$ the density difference between the meltwater and the far-field water, normalised by the average between the two densities $\Bar{\rho}$, $g$ the gravitational acceleration, and $\nu$ the kinematic viscosity of water. {The expressions for Nu and Ra derived so far hold for any right prism.
+However, in the case of a right prism with a polygonal base with sharp angles, corrections due to the Gibbs--Thomson effect could be needed. } The densities of the ambient water are calculated with the formula provided in \citet{millero_density_2009}, which accounts for the temperature and salinity of the water.
 For the heavy water cases, we estimated the density of our frozen mixture of H$_2$O and D$_2$O as a linear combination of the two densities.
-However, we could not find a valid measure of the density of heavy water ice for temperatures below \SI{0}{\celsius}, hence we assumed the ice to be at \SI{0}{\celsius}.
+However, we could not find a valid measure of the density of heavy water ice for temperatures below \qty{0}{\celsius}, hence we assumed the ice to be at \qty{0}{\celsius}\footnote{{Our best estimate is that the temperature dependency of the density of heavy water D$_2$O behaves like that of ``normal'' water H$_2$O, with a $\approx$0.3\% difference between the density at \qty{-16}{\celsius} as compared to that at \qty{0}{\celsius}.}}.